Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Background and Preliminaries

 \subsection{Normalizing flows}

 \looseness=-1 The generative modelling problem can also be tackled using time-agnostic generators.
-One such prominent example are Normalizing Flows (NFs)~\citep{dinh2016density,rezende2015variational}, which parameterize diffeomorphisms (continuously differentiable bijective functions, with a continuously differentiable inverse), $f_\theta:\R^d\to\R^d$.
-Those are typically trained using an MLE objective.
-It is important to highlight that for arbitrary invertible maps $f_{\theta}$, computing the absolute value of the log Jacobian determinant of the flow exerts a prohibitively expensive cost that scales $O(d^3)$.
+One such prominent example is Normalizing Flows (NFs)~\citep{tabak2010density,tabak2013family, dinh2016density,rezende2015variational}, which parameterize diffeomorphisms (continuously differentiable bijective functions, with a continuously differentiable inverse), $f_\theta:\R^d\to\R^d$.
+For arbitrary invertible maps $f_{\theta}$, computing the change in log probability is prohibitively expensive with cost that scales with $O(d^3)$.
 Consequently, it is popular to build $f_{\theta}$ using a composition of $M$ elementary diffeomorphisms, each with an easier to compute Jacobian determinant: $f_\theta = f_{M-1} \circ \cdots \circ f_0$~\citep{papamakarios2021normalizing}.
-Through function composition, simple invertible blocks can lead to flows that are universal density approximators~\citep{teshima2020coupling}, and the resulting MLE objective for training is simply:
+Through function composition, simple invertible blocks can lead to flows that are universal density approximators~\citep{teshima2020coupling,ishikawa2023universal,kong2021universal,zhang2020approximation,bose2021equivariant}, and the resulting MLE objective for training is simply: